uds-psl/coq-library-undecidability/README.md

 We recommend starting the code review by opening the file `theories/TRAKHTENBROT/summary.v`, for instance if CoqIDE is installed:

 ```
+opam install coqide.8.13.1     ## if not installed already
 cd theories
 coqide TRAKHTENBROT/summary.v
 ```